cocos/cocos-docs/en/publish/publish-native.md

 ### App Bundle (Google Play)

-Creator added the **App Bundle (Google Play)** option to the **v2.0.9**.
 If you choose Android or Android Instant platform, check this option to package the game into App Bundle format for uploading to Google Play store.
 Please refer to [Official Document](https://developer.android.com/guide/app-bundle/) for details.

 ### SDKBox